apache/solr-site/content/pages/community.md

 #### IRC  ####

-There are two primary IRC channels dedicated to Solr at freenode.net.
+There are two primary IRC channels dedicated to Solr at libera.chat.

 • #solr -- Channel for Solr user questions